 - Focus on the long term – When you’re reveling in the success of ticking off those individual small goals, keep your eye on the long-term prize to stay motivated.
-Visualize how you’ll feel when you finally reach your goal—and keep that image in mind every time you reach for your gym shoes.
+Visualize how you’ll feel when you finally reach your goal—and keep that image in mind every time you reach for your gym shoes and workout clothes.

 #2 Hold Yourself Accountable

 You often hear the words “self discipline” when talking about fitness and motivation.
 But sometimes willpower can’t get us there alone—and that’s perfectly fine.
 Instead, however, you’ll want to find ways to hold yourself accountable to your fitness commitments to ensure any lapse in that willpower doesn’t derail your progress.

 If you’re thinking that personal accountability is easier said than done, we hear you.
 After all, it’s not as if anyone’s going to notice if you skip leg day or shave a mile or two off your morning run.
 That’s why it’s crucial to have a system in place for holding yourself accountable.
 Wondering how to stay motivated to work out?
 Here are a few tips for making sure you stick to it:3